enter-haken/blog/notes/vim.markdown

 * [iConv][libXmlFtpIconv]
 * [zLib][libXmlZlib]

-The binary folders should be added to the system path, so `xmllint.exe` is accessable from command line.
+The binary folders should be added to the system path, so `xmllint.exe` is accessible from command line.

 If you want to pretty print a xml in a open buffer you can execute

     :% !xmllint.exe "%" --format

 The current open buffer is replaced with the result of `xmllint.exe`.

+## ctags

+You can tag your sources using [ctags][ctags].
+This is a very helpful tool, when you are working on huge codebases.

+First of all you have to build up the tag file in the root of your application with

+    ctags -R .

+After starting vim you can use

+    :tag whatever

+to search your application and browse to the occurrences with

+    :ts

+`ctags` is very helpful in combination with `CtrlP`.

+    :CtrlPTag

+will use the generated `tags` file for navigation through the sources.
+For further reading Andrew Stewards [blog post][vimandctags] will give you more information.

 [vimCreator]: https://en.wikipedia.org/wiki/Bram_Moolenaar
 [vim]: https://en.wikipedia.org/wiki/Vim_(text_editor)